Skip to contents

 Arguments

-A raster object with the demand for the service.
+A RasterLayer object with the demand layer (e.g. population density).

 bb_area

-A boundary box object with the area of interest.
+A sf boundary box object with the area of interest.

 facilities